 With these new agreements, Salem College joins 13 other private colleges in providing opportunities for those with associate degrees in fine arts from community colleges across the state and 14 other colleges in providing opportunities for those with associate degrees in music.
 Students from the 33 community colleges that offer fine arts degrees and the 18 that offer music degrees now have the chance to pursue bachelor’s degrees in their fields at Salem.
 The agreements provide a progression degree plan that includes required general education and prerequisite courses that are acceptable to all signatory programs.
 Salem’s widely recognized arts and music undergraduate programs are now more readily available to those who begin their studies at North Carolina community colleges.

-“We embrace the students of all ages who have benefitted from their community college education,” Salem Academy and College President Sandra Doran said.
+“We embrace the students of all ages who have benefited from their community college education,” Salem Academy and College President Sandra Doran said.
 “We look forward to helping them as they take the next step in their educational journey here at Salem.”

 These new degree-specific opportunities add to the ways that Salem College ensures opportunity for North Carolinians who begin their studies at community colleges.
 Salem participates in a statewide general articulation agreement as well as specific partnerships with both local and regional institutions such as Surry Community College and Davidson County Community College.